• Skip to primary navigation

 Then let guests top their own individual salads with dressing.

-How long will avocado caprese last?
+How long will vegan caprese last?

 Because this vegan caprese salad uses avocado, I recommend eating it all in one go.